ryotayamanaka/mcp-city/city-devices/README.md

 Feel free to extend this demo with:
 - Additional IoT device simulations
-- More sophisticated agent behaviors
+- More sophisticated MCP servers
 - Enhanced web interface features
 - Integration with real IoT platforms